rwhitley7/884-Active-Learning/README.md

 </p>
 PT4L achieves almost same accuracy as random 80% of the dataset using only 40%.
 Our implementations achieve almost same accuracy as random 70% of the dataset using only 40%.
 LL4AL and K-Means performed slightly worse than randomly choosing.

+## Running Code
+### Training and Testing
+The training and testing can be found in "main.py."
+Within this file, the amount of images to train and test can be specified as well as specific indices of images to use.
+Specific indices can be calculated using our Active Learning techniques.

+### Least Confidence and 1v2
+Choosing the indices with the lowest confidence or the smallest difference in the highest and second highest confidence can be found by runnning "python3 alearn.py."
+1v2 is the current default, but uncommenting the line "s_inds = list(torch.topk(vals,10)[1].cpu().numpy())" will calculate the indices using the least confidence.
+After running the file, the new indices will be saved.

 ## Relevant Papers and Github Repos